japila-books/spark-sql-internals/docs/configuration-properties.md

 When enabled, if both sides of a join are of `KeyGroupedPartitioning` and if they share compatible partition keys, even if they don't have the exact same partition values, Spark will calculate a superset of partition values and pushdown that info to scan nodes, which will use empty partitions for the missing partition values on either side.
 This could help to eliminate unnecessary shuffles.

+Use [SQLConf.v2BucketingPushPartValuesEnabled](SQLConf.md#v2BucketingPushPartValuesEnabled) for the current value

+Used when:

+* `DataSourceV2ScanExecBase` physical operator is requested to [groupPartitions](physical-operators/DataSourceV2ScanExecBase.md#groupPartitions)
+* `BatchScanExec` physical operator is requested for the [inputRDD](physical-operators/BatchScanExec.md#inputRDD)
+* `EnsureRequirements` physical optimization is requested to [checkKeyGroupCompatible](physical-optimizations/EnsureRequirements.md#checkKeyGroupCompatible)

 ## <span id="spark.sql.objectHashAggregate.sortBased.fallbackThreshold"> spark.sql.objectHashAggregate.sortBased.fallbackThreshold